sunscorched/sunscorched.github.io/_posts/2025-09-09-efficiencysufficiency.md

 The first equality $V(\hat{\theta}) = V(E(\hat{\theta}\|T)) + E(V(\hat{\theta}\|T))$ is the [law of total variance](https://en.wikipedia.org/wiki/Law_of_total_variance).
 For the first term, compute the conditional mean across different $T$ and see how it varies, for the second, it's the average variation across different $T$.

-### Appendix: Muon Decay and Parity-Violation for Weak Interactions
+### Appendix: Muon Decay, Chirality, and Parity-Violation for Weak Interactions

 In muon decay, the probability distribution of the emitted electron's angle, represented by the PDF $f(x\|\alpha) = (1+\alpha x)/2$ where $x = \cos\theta$, illustrates something the fundamental nature about the weak nuclear force.